survivejs/react-book/manuscript/01_webpack_compared.md

 };
 ```

-In this sample, we define two basic tasks related to *jshint*, a linting tool that helps you spot possible problem spots in your JavaScript source code.
+In this sample, we define two basic tasks related to *jshint*, a linting tool that locates possible problem spots in your JavaScript source code.
 We have a standalone task for running jshint.
 Also, we have a watcher based task.
 When we run Grunt, we'll get warnings in real-time in our terminal as we edit and save our source code.

 In practice you would have many small tasks for various purposes, such as building the project.
 The example shows how these tasks are constructed.
 An important part of the power of Grunt is that it hides a lot of the wiring from you.
 Taken too far this can get problematic though.
 It can become hard to thoroughly understand what's going on under the hood.